Hasena386/Tingly-IQA-Learning-Accelerator/README.md

 *   **Pixel-based (PSNR)** → **Perception-based (SSIM)** → **Data-driven (BRISQUE/LPIPS)** → **Semantic (CLIP-IQA)**.

 ### 🗺️ **Choose-Your-Own-Adventure Map**
-Avoid disorientation.
+Avoid overwhelm.
 The accelerator is designed for contextual learning based on your goals:
 *   Working on **denoising**?
 Focus on **Noise Modeling, BRISQUE, and PSNR**.
 *   Evaluating **AI-generated content**?
 Dive into **FID, LPIPS, and CLIP-IQA**.
 *   This structure channels your effort directly into what matters for your project.